loathers/loathers.github.io/KoL-Scripting-Introduction.md

 [Autoscend](https://github.com/Loathing-Associates-Scripting-Society/autoscend) is a LASS-maintained general-use ascension script written in ASH.

 Notoriously prolific KoL scripter [Ezandora](https://github.com/Ezandora) has scores of ASH scripts available on her github.

+Finally, as you develop your own scripts, be sure to check the [KoLMafia forums](https://kolmafia.us/), where you can find an entire repository with years and years of ASH scripts -- some burn turns, some change your KOL relay experience, and [some even put an entire decision tree of complex logic behind every combat](https://kolmafia.us/threads/batbrain-a-central-nervous-system-for-consult-scripts.6445/)!

 ### The Pros and Cons of ASH
 | Pros | Cons |